 09 of 11

-The fresh leaves are considered relatively safe, but wilted and fallen leaves can be toxic--but tasty, to horses.
-The toxins affect the red blood cells.
-Three pounds of ingested red maple leaves is considered lethal.
+The wilted and fallen leaves can be toxic to horses.
+The toxins destroy the red blood cells.
+Just 1.5 to 3 pounds of ingested red maple leaves can be lethal.

-Leaves can remain toxic for several weeks... after they've fallen.
-Don't dispose of red maple leaves in manure piles or compost heaps that might be in reach of your horses.
+Leaves can remain toxic for several weeks after they've fallen.
+Don't dispose of red maple leaves in manure piles or compost heaps that might be within the reach of your horses.
 Red maple leaves can cause problems if baled into hay.

-Red maples grow throughout eastern United States and Canada.
+Red maples grow throughout the eastern United States and Canada.

 Symptoms of red maple poisoning are:

 - dark brown urine